filecoin-project/devgrants/open-grant-proposals/open-proposal-deplatformer.md

   * Web application encrypts uploaded content using local key.
   * Web application uploads content and index database to Filecoin.
   * Web application updates Filecoin service with metadata for use by mobile client.
-3. User will connect the mobile client to the Deplatformer Filecoin Management Service and fetch their metadata.
-  * The Filecoin Management Service will provide information based on a QR code or typed code which will “unlock” the metadata.
-  * The encryption keys will be cached on the mobile application in secure storage.
-4. User will receive files from the Filecoin network on their mobile client.
-  * Filecoin Management Service will set encrypted files for download to IPFS.
-  * Filecoin Management Service will pin files on behalf of the user.
-5. User will utilize the mobile application (iOS and Android) to share images to their existing social network (Whatsapp, iMessage, Facebook Groups, etc)
-  * Mobile client will download files and content metadata directly from IPFS.
-  * Mobile client will decrypt files using encryption keys.
-  * User will trigger sharing with their network via the mobile client.

 ## Development Roadmap